 Have you ever had a chance to try a colonial trade such as carding wool?
 Do you know what sloid is?
 A sewing card?
 Our Living History Labs, offered every weekend from July – October, will give you the chance to enjoy hands-on history and learn about four centuries of activities.
 Think this is just for the kids?
 Wait until you write your name with a quill pen!
 (Activities vary by week.)

 Not local?
 Share your favorite summer memory of The House of the Seven Gables.
 Did you visit as a kid?
 Were you are part of a camp program?
 Did you get married here?
 We’d love to have your story become an official part of our story.
-Click here to submitTags: 17th century saturday, fourth of july, Gables Fest, Salem, Summer
+Click here to submitTags: 17th century saturdays, fourth of july, Gables Fest, Salem, summer event

 This post was written by Sarah Garriepy